Corona Borealis: Mythology

+Eurasia

 In Greek mythology, Corona Borealis was linked to the legend of Theseus and the minotaur.
 It was generally considered to represent a crown given by Dionysus to Ariadne, the daughter of Minos of Crete, after she had been abandoned by the Athenian prince Theseus.
 When she wore the crown at her marriage to Dionysus, he placed it in the heavens to commemorate their wedding.
 An alternative version has the besotted Dionysus give the crown to Ariadne, who in turn gives it to Theseus after he arrives in Crete to kill the minotaur that the Cretans have demanded tribute from Athens to feed.
 The hero uses the crown's light to escape the labyrinth after disposing of the creature, and Dionysus later sets it in the heavens.
 De astronomia, attributed to Hyginus, linked it to a crown or wreath worn by Bacchus (Dionysus) to disguise his appearance when first approaching Mount Olympus and revealing himself to the gods, having been previously hidden as yet another child of Jupiter's trysts with a mortal, in this case Semele.
 Its proximity to the constellations Hercules (which De astronomia reports was once attributed to Theseus, among others) and Lyra (Theseus' lyre in one account) could indicate that the three constellations were invented as a group.
 Corona Borealis was one of the 48 constellations mentioned in the Almagest of classical astronomer Ptolemy.

 In Mesopotamia, Corona Borealis was associated with the goddess Nanaya.

 In Welsh mythology, it was called Caer Arianrhod, "the Castle of the Silver Circle", and was the heavenly abode of the Lady Arianrhod.
 To the ancient Balts, Corona Borealis was known as Darželis, the "flower garden".

 The Arabs called the constellation Alphecca (a name later given to Alpha Coronae Borealis), which means "separated" or "broken up" (الفكة al-Fakkah), a reference to the resemblance of the stars of Corona Borealis to a loose string of jewels.
 This was also interpreted as a broken dish.
 Among the Bedouins, the constellation was known as DIN (قصعة المساكين), or "the dish/bowl of the poor people".